karlvr/react-redux-typescript-swagger-api-pattern/README.md

 ### API

-This pattern uses the [Swagger Petstore](http://petstore.swagger.io/) example API to demonstrate using [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to generate an API module, and to use it with redux-offline.
+This pattern uses the [Swagger Petstore](http://petstore.swagger.io/) example API to demonstrate using [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to generate an API module.

 We generate the API client code using an npm script, configured in `package.json`.
 You can run it to regenerate the API client: